Psichologinės teorijos apie realybės suvokimą - www.Kristalai.eu

 Attention

-Attention determines what information we process.
-Selective attention allows us to focus on certain stimuli while ignoring others, thus affecting perception.
+Attention determines which information we process.
+Selective attention allows us to focus on certain stimuli while ignoring others, thus influencing perception.

-- Cocktail party effect: the ability to focus on a single conversation in a noisy environment.
+• Cocktail party effect: the ability to focus on one conversation in a noisy environment.

-- Blindness will not be noticed.: the inability to notice unexpected stimuli when attention is focused elsewhere.
+• Inattentional blindness: the failure to notice unexpected stimuli when attention is focused elsewhere.

 Memory

-Past experiences stored in memory influence perception by providing context for the interpretation of sensations.
+Past experiences stored in memory affect perception by providing context for sensory interpretation.

-- Impact effect: the effect of the first stimulus determines the response to the subsequent stimulus, forming perception.
+• Priming effect: the influence of the first stimulus determines the reaction to a later stimulus, shaping perception.

 Expectations and prior knowledge